Is Illinois now a “no-fault” divorce state?

 Illinois divorce law is complicated and changing, and the facts and circumstances of each case are different, so it makes sense to seek legal counsel to represent your interests.
 The skilled Illinois family-law attorneys at Wolfe & Stec, Ltd. can advise and guide you through every step in the process.

 We offer a free consultation to discuss your individual divorce issues and answer your questions.
-For your free initial consultation with an experienced and compassionate DuPage County divorce lawyer, contact us online or call 630-305-0222 or 312-388-7882.
+For your free initial consultation with an experienced and compassionate DuPage County divorce lawyer, contact us online or call 630-305-0222.
 We handle cases throughout Illinois and have offices in Woodridge and the entire Chicagoland area.